tyagi-mansi11/Finance_Analytics/README.md

 [5] Net sales % share by Customers <br>
 [6] Net sales % share by different Regions <br>
 [7] Top 2 markets in every region by their gross sales for a given fiscal year <br>
+[8] Top 2 products per Division by their sold quantity for a given fiscal year <br>